hasanfcis/VehicleSignal.Backend/README.md

 - Build and run "VehicleSignal.Web.API" project which will start API service, and it's documented and testable via swagger throw this url http://localhost:2193/swagger/.
 If you would like to change the web API port please go to VehicleSignal.Web.API project then under Properties open launchSettings.json and change the set the port you want.
-- Build and run "VehicleSignalRandomGenerator" project which will generate random car pings with the random status using API service.
+- Build and run "VehicleSignalRandomGenerator" project which will generate random car pings with the random status using API service,     and you can change the API URL from the appsettings json file.
 - I used th travis-ci for the continous integration purpose (build and run unit tests).

 # Built With: